YoustinaNathan/Edfa3ly-task/README.md

 #there should be a rating stars in every card, i wrote the code but there something not right, and i can't figure it out. and a clear buttom should be included in every filter
 but the time is limited.

+#this project is working well. you only need to include node_modules to it.